petergjh/python_cheat_sheet/README.md

-# python_learn

-why python
+python_cheat_sheat

-Life is short and hard, so python with less code is better than more.
+Life is short and hard, simple is better than complex.

-Hello world

 print('Hello world')
-first helloworld program.